stefanomantova/steam-family-new-game-notification/README.md

 sends a **single** message for that game (not one per recipient), since what matters is the game and who made it available.

+Free games are detected and skipped entirely — no Discord message, no ranking stats (see the Gamification section below for details).

 The snapshot is updated and committed back to the repository on every run.

 ## Message language